Complex Field Formulation of the Quantum Estimation Theory: Introduction

-The estimation theory and its quantum extension are formulated in the field of real numbers.
-Despite the latter being successful \cite{Liu2020, Yuen1973, Fujiwara1999, Hayashi2008, Petz_2002,Ragy2016,Suzuki2016}, this adaptation seems unnatural since quantum mechanics is naturally formulated in the field of complex numbers.
-For instance, coherent and squeezed states are described by complex coefficients that are functions of complex variables and quantum measurements are described by the complex-valued Choi matrices.
-Recently, the advantages of estimating complex quantities using their native representation has been studied in the case of radio interferometric gain calibration \cite{Smirnov2015} and optimization on complex variables has been applied to signal analysis \cite{Adali2014} and neural networks \cite{Hirose2012,Zhang2015}.
-Furthermore, complex numbers have been shown to play a fundamental role in the formulation of quantum mechanics \cite{2101.10873,Chen2022}, that is, a formulation of quantum mechanics on real numbers leads in certain scenarios to different predictions than quantum mechanics formulated on complex numbers.
+Estimation theory and its quantum extension are formulated over the field of real numbers.
+Despite the latter being successful \cite{Liu2020, Yuen1973, Fujiwara1999, Hayashi2008, Petz_2002, Suzuki2016}, this adaptation seems unnatural, since quantum mechanics is naturally formulated in the field of complex numbers.
+For instance, coherent and squeezed states are described by complex coefficients that are functions of complex variables, and quantum processes and measurements are described by the complex-valued Choi matrices \cite{Stricker2022}.
+Recently, the advantages of estimating complex quantities using their native representation have been studied in the case of radio interferometric gain calibration \cite{Smirnov2015}, and optimization of complex variables has been applied to signal analysis \cite{Adali2014,kay1993, Bickel2007, Gorman1990, Marzetta1993, Yau1992, vandenBos1994, Carvalho2000, Smith2005} and neural networks \cite{Hirose2012, Zhang2015}.
+Furthermore, complex numbers have been shown to play a fundamental role in the formulation of quantum mechanics \cite{2101.10873,Chen2022}, that is, a formulation of quantum mechanics on real numbers leads in certain scenarios to predictions different from those of the quantum mechanics formulated on complex numbers.
 Alternative formulations of estimation theory have been proposed \cite{Ollila2008, Jagannatham2004}, where the Fisher information matrix and the Cram\'er-Rao bound are adapted to consider complex statistics of complex parameters.
-This is implemented using W. Wirtinger's complex calculus \cite{Kreutz2009} and a particular complex map \cite{Ollila2008}.
-Wirtinger's calculus is developed on the joint basis of the complex variables and their conjugates, allowing to define a complex differentiation theory in a similar way to their real counterpart.
-This approach has been employed in the estimation of pure quantum states via optimization on the complex numbers \cite{Utreras2019, Zambrano2020}.
-The complex map connects the main results of the theory of quantum estimation formulated in real numbers with that formulated on complex numbers, such as the Fisher information matrix and the Cram\'er-Rao bound.
+This is implemented using Wirtinger complex calculus \cite{WirtingerZurFT,Kreutz2009} and a particular complex map \cite{Ollila2008}.
+The Wirtinger calculus is developed on the joint basis of complex variables and their conjugates, thereby enabling a complex differentiation theory analogous to that of their real counterparts.
+This approach has been used to estimate pure quantum states by optimization in the field of complex numbers \cite{Utreras2019, Zambrano2020}.
+The complex map connects the main results of the theory of quantum estimation formulated in real numbers with those formulated in complex numbers, such as the Fisher information matrix and the Cram\'er-Rao bound.